jeremyelkayam/WM_projects/cs437/pong/README.md

 - _settings screen and improved ai are the main improvements to be made here_
 - ___refactor into human view, ai view, and game logic classes___-- potentially combining game and logic classes??
   - "if you're not doing it this way, you're not doing it right"
-- use smart pointers!! they're pointers with garbage collection(basically?)
+- use smart pointers!! they're pointers with garbage collection(basically?). less new's also
+- proper tear down (delete your new's in reverse order of allocation).
+- __check for memory leaks (valgrind)__.
+- event processing should incorporate into game logic
+- functions that take no args should take void to be more explicit (e.g. foo() -> foo(void))
+- only take input if window has focus.
+  - potentially: don't play at all if window doesn't have focus
 - better AI (more realistic).
 Make it fuck up sometimes.
 Under or overshoot the ball.
 It should be beatable without forcing it to have a much lower speed than the player's paddle.
   - Also: it should try to use all or none of its movement speed.
 None of this pressing and